UniqueSecure/MePOSAndroidSDK/README.md

   Specifies whether to perform a full or partial cut at the end of the receipt where the cut type is:
   - MePOS.CUT_TYPE_FULL
   - MePOS.CUT_TYPE_PARTIAL

   Once the receipt has been created you can modify how the printer will cut the receipt after it has finished printing.
 As a default the printer is set to perform a full receipt cut.

+  By configuring this value as `MePOS.CUT_TYPE_PARTIAL` the `feedAfterCut` will override internally to 4 lines. if you need to specify the number of lines after the paper cut you'll need to call (setFeedAfterCut(int feedLines)[#setfeedaftercutint-feedlines]) after the cut type configuration.

+### setHeaderFeed(int headerFeed)

+  Specifies the number of feed lines before starting to print the receipt content.
+As a default is configured to 0 lines.

+### setFooterFeed(int footerFeed)

+  Specifies the number of feed lines after printing the receipt, but before the paper cut.
+As a default is configured to 12 lines.

+### setFeedAfterCut(int feedLines)
+  Specifies the number of feed lines after cutting the receipt.
+As a default is configured to 0 lines.

 ### MePOSReceiptBarcodeLine(int type, String data)
   The barcode line can be used to add a barcode to a receipt.
 There are currently three supported barcode types, UPC-A, Code 39 and PDF417.
 They are specified using the following constants: